Gardening Ideas for the Physically Challenged

 Why I garden

-There is so much more I can say here and if there is interest I’d be glad to go into much more detail, but to keep this brief I’ll end here with this thought.
+There is so much more I can say here and if there is interest, I’d be glad to go into much more detail, but to keep this brief I’ll end here with this thought.
 Producing your own food, through easy labor in nice weather is wonderfully fulfilling.
 While I’ve had to modify my approach and will have to more so in years to come, I hope to be able to do some form of gardening for decades yet.
-I find it better a balm than any pill.